hybridgroup/yzma/README.md

 ## Installation

 You will need to download the `llama.cpp` prebuilt libraries for your platform.
+Use the convenient `installer` application, or download them manually.

 See [INSTALL.md](./INSTALL.md) for detailed information on installation on Linux, macOS, and Windows.